Ambulances in Mallorca: Temporary measures in December — a question of driving licenses

 The sober cause: weight and driving licence

 No conspiracy — just two rational facts: the 3.5‑ton limit and the C1 driving licence.
 If a vehicle exceeds that weight, the driver needs a different licence class.
 Many of the new vehicles sat unused for months because not enough colleagues held a C1 licence.
+This is detailed in New ambulances, empty seats: How a drivers license shortage is slowing Mallorca's emergency services.
 A purely technical detail thus quickly became an organizational bottleneck.

 What was changed concretely

 To make the vehicles immediately usable, the authority took an offensive step: parts were removed.
 A bench in the patient compartment had to go, the hydraulic loading platform was removed on some vehicles, and certain equipment compartments are currently not on board.
 The health administration speaks of a temporary solution.
+The dispute is explored in When new ambulances become obstacles: Who pays the price in Mallorca?.
 In practice that means less space inside, retrofitting later and, above all, changed routines for staff.

 How the teams on site see it